Caligwara/Power-BI-Analysis-/README.md

 This gender balanced department shows the males being paid more than the females by a slight difference.
 Males having more senior roles in this department can also explain this slight difference in pay.

+Recommendations

+Investigate salary disparities in high-paying departments (like Operations and Finance) to ensure gender pay equity.

+Evaluate role distribution by gender in each department — are men getting higher-paying roles?

+Consider boosting compensation or incentives in Sales and Marketing if those departments are critical to growth but underfunded.

 Conclusion